Dr. Brandon Yip

 Teaching Experience

 Dr. Yip served as a research assistant for the Forensic Psychology Program at the Chicago School of Professional Psychology where he conducted research on psychological outcomes at incarcerated individuals.
-Dr. Yip also served as a research assistant at the California State University, Long Beach, where he conducted research on social media and psychological well-being under mentorship of Professor Dr. Fiebert.
+Dr. Yip also served as a research assistant at the California State University, Long Beach, where he conducted research on social media and psychological well-being under mentorship of Distinguished and Emeritus Professor Dr. Fiebert.

-Dr. Yip held teaching positions at the graduate level at Alliant International University, as a teaching assistant for the PhD and PsyD program.
+Dr. Yip held teaching positions at the graduate level at Alliant University, as a teaching assistant for the PhD and PsyD program.
 Dr. Yip also held a teaching assistantship at the undergraduate level at California State University, Long Beach.

 Current Experience

-Clinical & Assessment Psychologist | Clinical Supervisor
+Clinical & Assessment Psychologist | Supervising Psychologist

 Pacific Clinics